 About Old Radio World

 Old Radio World is a radio show archive featuring some of the most popular radio programs of the 1930s, 1940s and 1950s.
-Old Radio World has 1000's of old time radio downloads
+Old Radio World has 1000's of old time radio downloads.
+About Copyrights

 The first time I listened to an old time radio show I fell in love with OTR and since then it has become a hobby of mine to collect, organize, and share them with the world.
 While I am not from the OTR era, I have a delicate appreciation for the classic aspects of old time radio.
 The crackling sound, the sometimes over dramatic acting, mid range audio tone, dialect of the time, creative sound effects.